ampache/ampache.github.io/api.md

 **Compatible Versions:** _>= 350001_

 Ampache Provides an API for pulling out it's meta data in the form of simple XML documents.
-This was originally created for use by [Amarok](http://amarok.kde.org/), but there is no reason it couldn't be used to create other front-ends to the Ampache data.
+T&amp;&amp;s was originally created for use by [Amarok](http://amarok.kde.org/), but there is no reason it couldn't be used to create other front-ends to the Ampache data.

 Access to the API is controlled by the Internal [Access Control Lists](https://github.com/ampache/ampache/wiki/ACL).
 The KEY defined in the ACL is the passphrase that must be used to establish an API session.
 By default requests are limited to a maximum of 5000 results for performance reasons.
 To get additional results pass offset as an additional parameter.